 Take a walk – There are fine walks from and near the village, many of which offer spectacular views over the Lot River and valley.
 Especially fun is the walk along the old river Tow Path below the village.
 There are details, including maps, in our home.
 The site randonnées-lotoises.net lists some of the local walks.
 There are detailed maps at the house of the grand randonnée trails in the area.

 Canoeing– A favorite canoe trip of various lengths is down the Cele River.
 It is perfect for a family outing with a picnic.
 You can hire canoes at the local company Kalapca at the bottom of the village by the river (tel.: 0565 30 29 51).
 They also offer a wide range of other activities, including climbing and spelunking.
 You can also hire canoes just upriver at Bouziès (tel.: 0565 35 98 88), or in Cahors (tel.: 0565 35 91 59).

 Bicycling (click to see specific rides and routes) – Enjoy the sun on your back and the wind in your face as you bicycle through quaint 14th century villages and along the roads winding around the rolling hills and lush greenery of this region of France.
 Tour aimlessly or set out on a predefined course to one of many wineries or chateaus near Maison d'Être.
-Sources for hiring bicycles is in Tour de Faure right next to the one lane bridge.
+Best Source for hiring bicycles is in Tour de Faure right next to the one lane bridge.